nvhaver/purple-team-exercise-framework/PTEFv2.md

 1) "Deal with it, red team.
 That's your job."

 But is it?
 A red team is supposed to be quiet and unobserved so that they can focus on achieving exercise objectives.
 If their tools and TTPs are arbitrarily burned during purple team exercises, then they spend a significant amount of time on the top of the Pyramid of Pain[^1] and little on actually doing operations (which is what they're well paid to spend time doing).
 Many red teams (regardless of theory) are not emulating particular adversaries, they are their own threat actor with custom tools, TTPs, and standard operating procedures.
 This is so they can consistently remain undetected throughout operations and focus on achieving objectives.
-Taking this privilege away means that much of their effort is spent in churn rather than operational success, redeveloping tools over and over again as each one is made, used, and burned before it may be used again.
+Taking this privilege away means that much of their effort is spent on churn rather than operational success, redeveloping tools over and over again as each one is made, used, and burned before it may be used again.

 2) “Give the red team time to build custom tools or acquire alternative tooling for the exercise.”